mtovargd/Scala_RockTheJvm/README.md

 - **Scala 3**: This repository uses Scala 3.36 features and syntax (Scala was installed by IntelliJ IDEA plugins marketplace)

+## Running instructions:
+This repo contains exercises, notes and practices.
+There's no project, so the way to execute the code is cloning the project in a local folder and open the project in the IntelliJ IDE, every lecture has its own main app and can be executed.

 ## Course Structure

 The repository is organized into different sections covering various aspects of Scala programming: